Boston, Massachusetts, USA

 amittai dot aviram at gmail dot com

-In 2012, I finished my second PhD, in Computer Science at Yale University, In my studies, I specialized in systems and contributed to research on deterministic parallel computing under Professor Bryan Ford.
+In 2012, I finished my second PhD, in Computer Science, at Yale University, In my studies, I specialized in systems and contributed to research on deterministic parallel computing under Professor Bryan Ford.
 Before Yale, I studied computer science at Columbia University's School of General Studies.
 And, before that, until 2004, I was a professor of English and Comparative Literature at the University of South Carolina.

 The Prose section has links to a few small CS-related projects, including my B-plus tree implementations in C and in C++ and my Huffman Code Implementation in C++.
-In addition, there are links to several of my academic essays on poetry and philosophy, which represent my main intellectual project while a literature professor: to define the difference between the fictive and communicative functions of human language and the consequences of that distinction to education and society.
+In addition, there are links to several of my academic essays on poetry and philosophy, which represent what was my main intellectual project while I was a literature professor: to define the difference between the fictive and communicative functions of human language and the consequences of that distinction to education and society.

 Also posted are many of my poems, a few of which have appeared elsewhere in major print and online venues.